Staff

 Executive Director

 A New Bedford native and life-long City resident, Bernadette is deeply committed to her community, especially its youth.
 She is a longtime youth advocate and has significant experience in youth programming by virtue of her long tenure at the Boys & Girls Club of Greater New Bedford.
-She is the Executive Director for Youth Opportunities Unlimited and has been for the past thirteen years.
+She is the Executive Director for Youth Opportunities Unlimited and has been for the past fourteen years.

 Karina de Brum